What is an at-fault motorcycle insurance claim?

 No — you do not have to pay an excess if you have a no-fault accident with another vehicle.

-A no-fault accident is one that meets the following criteria:
+A no-fault accident meets the following criteria:

 - we decide the driver of another vehicle (or another person) was entirely at fault, and